Core Concepts

 Campaigns

 Section titled “Campaigns”A campaign is a structured communication sent to a targeted audience.
-Unlike email blasts or Slack messages, campaigns are tracked end-to-end with delivery confirmation and engagement metrics.
+Unlike email blasts or chat messages, campaigns are tracked end-to-end with delivery confirmation and engagement metrics.

 Each campaign has: